mkcms/bdx/README.md

 - `num_processes` - number of parallel indexing processes (default=same as # of
   CPUs).

+- `demangle_names` - if True (the default), then symbol names are demangled and saved to the database.

 - `index_relocations` - if True, all relocations will be applied and indexed.
   By default this is false.
 Setting this to True will slow down indexing.